fbpx

 Compensatory Damages vs Punitive Damages

-If you or someone you love is injured due to another party’s negligence or unlawful conduct, it may be necessary to file a personal injury lawsuit.
-Personal injury covers a wide variety of matters, such as auto accidents, dog bites, medical malpractice, and even wrongful death.
+If someone you love or you get injured due to another person’s negligence or unlawful conduct, you may need to file a personal injury lawsuit.
+Personal injury cases cover a wide range of issues, such as auto accidents, dog bites, medical malpractice, and wrongful death.

-In a personal injury case, an injured victim seeks compensation for their losses.
-The legal term used to describe these losses is “compensatory damages.”
-However, in addition to receiving compensatory damages, an injured victim or surviving family member may be awarded punitive damages as well.
-Punitive damages are a distinct type of damages that are only available in a few situations.
+In a personal injury case, the injured victim seeks compensation for their losses.
+The term used to describe these losses in legal terms is “compensatory damages.”
+However, in addition to compensatory damages, the victim or surviving family member may also be awarded punitive damages.
+Punitive damages are only available in certain situations and are separate types of damages.

-Below, we will take a look at both compensatory damages and punitive damages and explain what they are, when they apply, and how their value is calculated.
+In this article, we will explain what compensatory and punitive damages are, when they apply, and how their value is calculated.

 Compensatory Damages in a Personal Injury Case

-Compensatory damages are, just as the name implies – the damages a plaintiff receives to compensate them for the losses that he or she incurred.
+Compensatory damages are the damages awarded to the plaintiff to compensate them for the losses they have incurred.
 This type of compensation is only awarded in civil cases.
-Ohio courts break compensatory damages down into two categories: Economic damages and general damages.
-If you are involved in a personal injury lawsuit, it is important to understand both special and general damages.
+Ohio courts divide compensatory damages into two categories: economic damages and general damages.
+It’s important to understand both types of damages if you’re involved in a personal injury lawsuit.

 Economic Damages

-Economic damages refer to the expenses that are incurred as a result of injuries.
-Economic damages aim to provide a monetary award to reimburse you for what you lost or will incur or lose in the future, and nothing more.
-When many people think of expenses related to an injury, they think of medical expenses.
-However, the costs of an injury go far beyond medical costs.
+Economic damages refer to the expenses incurred as a result of the injuries.
+Economic damages aim to reimburse you for what you lost or will incur in the future and nothing more.
+Medical expenses are the most common expenses related to an injury, but the costs go far beyond that.
 Examples of economic damages awarded in a personal injury case include:

 • Medical expenses